SelviAr/ZapSecurityTesting/README.md

 * ZAP tool -> Tools Menu -> Options -> Local Proxy -> Change Address = 127.0.0.1 Port = 8080.
 * browser -> Tools Menu -> Options -> Advanced tab -> Network -> Settings -> Select Manual Proxy configuration:- HTTP Proxy = 127.0.0.1 Port = 8080

+# Generating & Saving Root CA Certificate
+Open up OWASP ZAP, go to Tools -> Options

+In the Dynamic SSL Certificates*, click on Generate if you don't see a certificate, else, Save the certificate in some location comfortable to you like your home folder.

+# Configure CA Certificate

 # Generating a Report: